Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Direct Parameterizations of RENs

 \subsection{Direct Parameterizations of Robust RENs}

 We now provide a direct parameterization of RENs satisfying the robustness condition \eqref{eq:lmi-qsr}.
-We have noted that this is equivalent to satisfying both \eqref{eq:lmi-qsr-2-R} and \eqref{eq:lmi-qsr-2-H} and our first step is to construct a $D_{22}$ satisfying \eqref{eq:lmi-qsr-2-R}, after which we construct the remaining model parameters satisfying \eqref{eq:lmi-qsr-2-H}.

-In many applications it is acceptable to have a model in which $D_{22}$, the direct feedthrough from input to output, is zero.
-In the context of LTI systems, this corresponds to a strictly proper model.
-In such a case \eqref{eq:lmi-qsr-2-R} reduces to $R>0$ and the first step below can be skipped.
+The first step is to rearrange \eqref{eq:lmi-qsr} into an equivalent form which will turn out to be useful in the construction since it makes explicit the connection between the R-REN and C-REN conditions: